JensDll/tailwindcss-plugin-icons/README.md

 }
 ```

 The plugin's `options` is a function.
 It gets forwarded the [Tailwind CSS plugin API](https://tailwindcss.com/docs/plugins) and returns the selected icons with optional default style and scale.
-After the icon's name, you can pass `?bg` or `?mask` to force a specific render method (see also the [comprehensive example](https://stackblitz.com/github/JensDll/tailwindcss-plugin-icons/tree/main/playground/vue?file=tailwind.config.cjs)).
+After the icon's name, you can pass `?bg` or `?mask` to force a specific render method.
+You can use `includeAll: true` to have every icon in the set added as a Tailwind source.

 <!-- markdownlint-disable ol-prefix -->

-4. Write icons with [Tailwind CSS](https://tailwindcss.com/docs/installation) classes directly in your markup:
+4. Write icons with Tailwind CSS classes directly in your markup:

 <!-- markdownlint-enable ol-prefix -->